piobyte/flamingo/tutorials/image-meta.md

 # Creating a route that returns image metadata (size, mime) as json

 - does everything a regular conversion does except calling [sharp.metadata](http://sharp.dimens.io/en/stable/api/#metadatacallback) on the input stream
-- mixes `Convert` with `Route` to get existing reader extraction and stream validation behavior
+- mixes `IConvert` with `Route` to get existing reader extraction and stream validation behavior

 ## Example usage: